pmahnke/mahnke-cocktails/recipe/sherry_cobbler.md

 - Method: Shaken
 - Pour: Double Strain
 - Glassware:
-  - Goblet
+  - Goblet or hurricane glass
   - Crushed Ice
-- Garnish: Fresh raspberries & mint
+- Garnish: Fresh raspberries and mint sprig
-- Special Prep: juice and add the 4 quarters of the orange wheel to the shaker.
+- Special Prep: juice and add the four quarters of the orange wheel to the shaker.